Posted on Friday, February 26, 2010

 One of the best ways to sound like a native speaker is by listening to yourself talk and correcting those pesky pronunciation errors.
 Now, with so many easy ways to record yourself, you can use this language learning tool wherever you are!

-Many computers and phones now have microphones and recording capabilities.
+Most computers and phones have microphones and recording capabilities.
 There are also services online that will archive your recordings for you.

 Take five minutes each day to use these language learning tools.
 Speak about a topic of your choosing and play back the tape afterward.
 You’ll catch common grammatical and pronunciation errors that will help your future language learning!